Bob-vdV/Brokkenify/abbreviations.md

 ## Implemented:
-### SLV - Single Letter Variable

-Please don't use single letter variables.
-Always use semantically meaningful names.
-But don't overcompensate by using needlessly long and verbose names.

-Aspect: style

-Severity: 3

 ### BAK - Blank after keyword

 To let keywords stand out, please put a blank after a keyword.
 So use e.g.: 'for (....)' instead of: 'for(....)'.